-2.17 Modem Wake Up Connector: JMDM1
+2.18 Modem Wake Up Connector: JMDM1

-The JMDM1 connector is for use with Modem add-on card that supports the Modem Wake Up function.
+The JMDM1 connector is for used with Modem add-on card that supports the Modem Wake Up function.
+To use this function, you need to set the "Wake Up on LAN/Ring" to enable at the BIOS Power Management Setup.